 Ever tried to load a game in the cassette reader when suddenly the dreaded error message appeared on the screen?
 It’s then a case of re-booting and trying again.
 Repeat the process until successful.

 Maybe you’ve had a go at computer programming and spent most of the day typing in a programme from the user manual.
 There’s only one word to describe this task – Painful!
 Once you’ve spent most of the day typing the programme there is no guarantee that it will work.
 I remember spending a whole day typing in a gaming programme called Killer Comet.
 After sorting through all the typing errors, I watched in anticipation to see what would appear on the screen.
 My 8 hours of programming and correcting resulted in a large white rectangle flashing across the screen from left to right.
-So much pain for a flashing rectangle!
+So much pain for a flashing rectangle.

 Today the Vic 20 has serious nostalgic status.
 If you want one you can bag one on eBay.
-It was one of the earliest, affordable home computers.
+It was one of the early, affordable home computers.
 Looking back, the graphics were seriously pixelated but was a huge improvement compared to the earlier consoles.
 I loved the Vic 20 – I’d play games until the early hours of the morning.
 The Vic 20 is gone but not forgotten.